 Buca di Peppo Chicken Marsala is one of their most-loved chicken recipes.
 Don’t let the thought of cooking chicken marsala be intimidating.
 It is very easy to make delicious chicken marsala at home.

 What makes their chicken marsala different is they don’t use mushrooms.
 Often many other places add mushrooms and sometimes onions to the sauce.
-So this recipe is perfect if you have a house does not enjoy mushrooms.
+So this recipe is perfect if you have a house that does not enjoy mushrooms.

 This recipe is very simple to make, you will only need chicken breasts, flour, dry marsala, heavy cream, salt, and pepper.